-Now is the time to think about replacing that Mortgage Insurance with something better!
+Time to think about replacing that Mortgage Insurance

 With spring in full swing, and the real estate market at a peak of activity, Canadians are qualifying for mortgages in droves.